Namma Ooru Nalla Ooru: Cast

+Production

+The filming was completely held at Nagercoil and Kanyakumari for a month in August 1986.

 Soundtrack

 Soundtrack was composed by Gangai Amaran.

 Reception

 N. Krishnaswamy of The Indian Express criticised the film and called the screenplay "simply atrocious".
-Ramarajan won the Cinema Express Award for Best New Face Actor.
+Balumani of Anna praised the acting of star cast, Raghavan Thambi's screenplay, Senthil's humor, Gangai Amaran's music and Azhagappan's direction.
+The film became successful at the box-office, and Ramarajan won the Cinema Express Award for Best New Face Actor.